0xGlitchbyte/100-days-of-code/r1-log.md

 ## R1D8
 Took a break from writing the gblib, looked into raylib as a possible candidate for game programming.
 Setup a small repo and geot a window to open.
 Still having issues compiling on M1 mac; need to sort those out.

+## R1D9
+Started up an NES emulator repo specifically for NES game development.
+Going to take a break from C for a bit to focus on getting my website migrated to Astro.